 Science marketing in the tv age

 Astronomer, Carl Sagan was one of the first scientists of the television age.
 His award-winning 1980s series, Cosmos – A personal voyage, opens with the stirring words.
 “The cosmos is all it is, or ever was or ever will be.
 The contemplations of the cosmos stir us.
 There is a tingling in the spine, that catch in the voice.
 A faint sensation as if a distant memory of falling from a great height.
-We know we are approaching the grandest of mysteries.
+We know we approach the grandest of mysteries.
 The size and age of the cosmos are beyond ordinary human understanding.
 Lost somewhere between immensity and eternity is our tiny planetary home, the Earth.
 Our future depends on how well we understand this cosmos in which we float like a speck of dust in the morning sky.”
-Underlining that science not just about creating a few smells and bangs, but a cultural endeavour to understand and shape our futures.
+Underlining that science is not just about creating a few smells or bangs, but an exciting journey to shape our futures.

-More recently Jim Al-Khalili‘s (Professor of Physics, University of Surrey) BAFTA nominated series on Chemistry: A Volatile History and Alice Roberts‘ (medical doctor, anthropologist and Professor at the University of Birmingham) The Incredible Human Journey have won widespread acclaim.
+More recently Jim Al-Khalili‘s (Professor of Physics, University of Surrey) BAFTA nominated series on Chemistry: A Volatile History and Alice Roberts‘ (medical doctor, anthropologist and Professor at the University of Birmingham) The Incredible Human Journey have also won widespread acclaim.
 Both series have powerful narratives.
-As testimony to their abilities, both have been appointed Professors in Public Engagement in Science by their respective Universities.
+As testimony to their abilities, both are now Professors in Public Engagement in Science at their respective Universities.